 Sales development now owns the prospecting and lead qualification process in many successful B2B firms.

 Customer research, prospecting, early engagement, and lead qualifying are all aspects of sales development.
 Sales development teams find the top prospects to contact and determine which ones are promising enough to be included in the official sales-qualified Leads (SQLs) pipeline.

 Sales development began in the 1980s, with a focus on the B2B technology environment.
 Revenue growth in this industry was dependent on salesforce specialization.
 Different teams were in charge of various aspects of the sales process, including lead generation, prospecting, nurturing, completing deals, and customer success.

 Sales development has evolved into an essential component of most high-growth sales companies throughout time.
 Sellers' efficiency would suffer without sales development, resulting in lower closing rates and lower corporate revenues.
-With real-time auto-dialers, call performance monitors, email monitoring solutions, automated lead generators, and other sophisticated prospecting tools, sales development became even more potent.
+With real-time auto-dialers, call performance monitors, email monitoring solutions, automated lead generators, sales dialers, and other sophisticated prospecting tools, sales development became even more potent.
 Some companies have created two unique jobs for business development and sales development today.

 While these two roles serve similar functions, they are not the same.
 Business developers are one step back from the sales team, combining marketing and sales expertise to generate prospects for sales development reps to work with.